nanotechz9l/mega_millions/README.md

 * 04/06/2013 - Updated code

 ## To Do
-* Possible GUI enhancements in the future
+* Possible GUI interface in the future

 ## Credits
 * Rick Flores (nanotechz9l) -- 0xnanoquetz9l[--at--]gmail.com